nicoleorzan/ad_exam/c++/REPORT.md

 - _find(TK)_ is the function that returns an Iterator to the node with the given key, there is also a constant counterpart, the function _cfind()_ which returns a ConstIterator.
 Both this functions start their research from the root node and recursively descend the tree untill they found the correct node.
 If they cannot find the passed key, the Iterator they return is initializated with the _nullptr_.
 - _erase(TK)_: a function which deletes only the node with the given key.

-The code we wrote is documented with doxygen, through the makefile you can easily obtain a latex and an html documentation for all the classes and methods implemented; to obtain it just run 'make doc'
+The code we wrote is documented with doxygen, through the makefile you can easily obtain a latex and a html documentation for all the classes and methods implemented; to obtain it just run 'make doc'

-# Run and test the Code
+## Run and test the Code

 To test the correctness of the implemented code, first of all we wrote a file _main\_test.cc_, to check the implemented functions using various types for keys and values.
 Inside the file you can find some functions that are made to check:
 - the constructor, destructor and print functions of the tree;